Snackmonger/crafting_interpreters/docs/challenges.rst

     match with a unique sequence of characters (S -> abc).
 In this expression, the grammar rules I wrote are "right-regular" because the single non-terminal symbol always comes on the right side of the production.

 2. Aside from separating tokens—distinguishing print foo from printfoo—spaces aren't used for much in most languages.
 However, in a couple of dark corners, a space does affect how code is parsed in CoffeeScript, Ruby, and the C preprocessor.
 Where and what effect does it have in each of those languages?

+    Answer: (Since I don't know these languages, I had to check the book's answers to learn about this)

     Ruby: Ruby allows for parentheses to be omitted in method invocations.
 This means that whitespace between a funtion name and its invocation can cause the parser to misinterpret an argument and an expression: f(3+2)+1 -> Function returns value, then 1 is added.